 The types of myoclonus include:

-Action myoclonus: It’s triggered by movement.
+- Action.
+It’s triggered by movement.
 It can affect your arms, legs, face, and voice.

-Brainstem myoclonus: A sudden noise or something you see might cause a grimace.
+- Brainstem.
+A sudden noise or something you see might cause a grimace.
 Your elbows, knees, neck, and other parts of your body may flex.

-- Varied in intensity and frequency
+- Varied in strength and time

 - Sometimes severe enough to get in the way of eating, speaking, or walking